-The Forest Project: Reverence, is currently on view at Green Spring Gardens, in Alexan-dria.
-On display are 50 photographs, 40 turned wood pieces, three mono-prints, 15 quilts and the movie, Wild City Forest.
+The Forest Project: Reverence, was displayed at Green Spring Gardens, in Alexan-dria.
+Work by ten artists, included 50 photographs, 40 turned wood pieces, three mono-prints, 15 quilts and the movie, Wild City Forest.

 In 2017, 30 artists exhibited 100 works, at Crossroads Art Center, in Richmond.
 In 2018, 18 pieces were chos-en to be shown at the Virginia Museum of Fine Arts Studio School, as part of the Artist's Collect Series.

 Dawn Flores is a recent recipient of a Building Cap-abilities Grant from Culture-Works.
-The grant supports opportunities, which pertain to the recipient’s effective-ness, overall growth, and longevity as an artist.
+This is the second time she has received support from CultureWorks.
+The grant supports opportunities, which pertain to the recipient’s effectiveness, overall growth, and longevity as an artist.
 The grant money was given to assist in completion of The Forest Project Studio, which will be used to finish prints and installation pieces from salvaged material.